 Switzerland is without a doubt one of the top hiking locations in the world.
-The endless hiking is why I visited.
-I spent three months hiking almost every single day in Switzerland during the summer and on each hike, I documented the trail information and tips you need to know as well as capturing photos of the journey and of course at the summit.
-Throughout my hiking trip, I visited many different regions around Switzerland such as Interlaken, Zermatt, Grindelwald, Engelberg, Chur, Murren, Fribourg, Appenzell, and many more as I attempted to see all of the best hiking trails in Switzerland.
-In this blog post, I have chosen my favorite 50 hikes in Switzerland so that you can pick a couple that stands out to you so you can head off and explore the Swiss Alps and hiking trails around this incredibly picturesque country!
+The abundance of hiking trails is the sole reason why I visited.
+I spent three months hiking almost every single day in Switzerland during the summer and on each hike, I documented the trail information and tips you need to know as well as capturing photos of the journey.
+Throughout my 3-month hiking trip, I visited many different regions around Switzerland such as Interlaken, Zermatt, Grindelwald, Engelberg, Chur, Murren, Fribourg, Appenzell, and many more as I attempted to see all of the best hiking trails in Switzerland.
+In this article, I’ll share the details about 50 of the Best Hikes in Switzerland.

 THINGS TO KNOW ABOUT THIS ’50 BEST HIKES IN SWITZERLAND’ BLOG POST